osmosis-labs/mesh-security/docs/ibc/Serializability.md

 Continuing with an example of [such a case that you can read](https://www.postgresql.org/docs/current/transaction-iso.html#XACT-SERIALIZABLE).

-The key note here is that, in the interest of performance, the database _does not_ actually run them serially, not use locking to ensure key portions are run serially.
+The key point here is that, in the interest of performance, the database _does not_ actually run them serially, not use locking to ensure key portions are run serially.
 Instead, it detects any conflict, and if present, aborts the transaction with an error (to be retried later).
 Such a definition may be useful when speeding up local changes, but it is not possible when the transaction consists of sub-transactions on different blockchains, as we cannot roll them both back on failure.